Budibase/website/content/blog/tutorials/sql-gui.md

 {{< vimeo id="1027314554" title="SQL GUI" >}}

+## Turn data into action with Budibase

 Budibase is the secure, fast way to build custom tools on top of any data.
+With dedicated connectors for a huge range of RDBMSs, NoSQL tools, APIs, and spreadsheets, it's the perfect solution for building SQL GUIs, internal tools, approval workflows, and more.

+Once you've connected your data you can configure access roles, autogenerate UIs, build powerful automations, all on our cloud-based or self-hostable platform.

 Check out our [product overview](https://budibase.com/product/) to learn more.